kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 Project Description:

-This project is about property owners (mostly vacation homes) listing their respective properties as a rental for a temporaru duration of time (days, weeks, months).
-And, a marketplace where customers come look for properties to rent for a specific duration of time for their vacations.
+This project is about property owners (mostly vacation homes) listing their respective properties as a rental for a temporary duration of time (days, weeks, months).
+And, a marketplace where customers can look for properties to rent for a specific duration of time for their vacations.

 Key sample workflows: